dcdpr/did-btcr2/chapters/Terminology.md

 : ::Initial DID Document::

-Genesis bytes
+Genesis Bytes

 : The bytes used to generate a did:btc1 identifier.
-These bytes are either a 33 byte compressed SEC encoded sec256k1 public key or a 32 byte SHA256 hash of a ::genesis document::.
+These bytes are either a 33 byte compressed SEC encoded sec256k1 public key or a 32 byte SHA256 hash of a ::Genesis Document::.

-Genesis document
+Genesis Document

-: An intermediate representation of an ::initial DID document:: with the identifier set to the placeholder value.
+: An intermediate representation of an ::Initial DID Document:: with the identifier set to the placeholder value.